School / Prep

 - Submission of applications via E-Candidat Platform open from March to June.

-- You need to download the application form and submit it with the supporting documents on the E-Candidat application.
+- You must download the application form and then submit it with the supporting documents on the E-Candidat application.

-- Pre-selection results based on applications via E-Candidat: in June
+- Results of preliminary selection based on applications via E-Candidat: during June

-- Invitations sent to candidates whose applications have been selected: via the E-Candidat application
+- Sending invitations to candidates whose applications have been selected: via the E-Candidate application

-- Oral test: motivation interview (30 min) end of June
+- Oral exam: motivational interview (30 min) at the end of June

-- For admission to2nd year: interviews in July at ENSEGID
+- For admission to thesecond year: interviews in July at ENSEGID

 Tuition fees